 When previewing a layout that contains placed objects such as articles or images, click such an object and from the toolbar click the Send To button to make the Send To dialog box appear.
 Alternatively, access the toolbar menu and choose Properties to make the Properties dialog box appear.

 How the receiver is notified

-- An e-mail is received for every sent file.
+- When e-mail notifications are configured, an e-mail is received for every sent file.

 Figure: Example of an email.